The Atheist Bible, CC-BY Fabian M. Suchanek

 2. Jesus is the son of God.

-3. Marriage can only happen between a man and a woman.
+3. Marriage can happen only between a man and a woman.

 Denominations